C-gyorfi/AWS-knowledge-dump/README.md

 - Security Groups control what is allowed into / out of the instances
 - Referenced by IP or by name
 - Control access to Ports
-- Control authorised IP ranges(IPv4, IPv6)
+- Control authorized IP ranges(IPv4, IPv6)

 ### Purchasing Options
 - On-Demand Instances: no long term commitment, pay per min (or hours on windows)